wp-plugins/scroll-triggered-boxes/readme.txt

 == Changelog ==

+= 1.0.3 - November 13, 2013 =

+- Fixed: incorrect calculating of page height for some themes, which made the box show up right away
+- Improved: better polling for listener to scroll event
+- Added: you can now link to a box element to have it open.

 = 1.0.2 - November 12, 2013 =

 - Fixed: Script now checks trigger criteria for multiple boxes at once.